timtaylor3/ELK-Stack/README.md

 ## Status:

 + CentOS 7 with SELinux Enforcing                                 -- Complete
-+ Latest ELK 6 Stack will install on CentOS 7                     -- Testing
++ Latest ELK 6 Stack will install on CentOS 7                     -- Complete
 + Configure Filebeat to operate on separate nodes:
-  +    CentOS                                                     -- Testing
+  +    CentOS                                                     -- Complete
   +    Ubuntu                                                     -- Not Tested
-+ Utilize SSL to connect Filebeat with Logstash                   -- Testing
++ Utilize SSL to connect Filebeat with Logstash                   -- Complete
++ Logstash configureations need to be updated to remove logic where "Type" is used in favor of "Tags"  -- Working

 ## Next Item:
 + Create a custom log on method in-lieu of X-Pack